-Before joining the Council, Annie taught English in Japan through the Japanese government’s Japan Exchange & Teaching (JET) Programme.
+Before joining the World Affairs Council, Annie worked as a high school English teacher in Japan through the Japanese government’s Japan Exchange & Teaching (JET) Programme.
 Annie double-majored in International Relations/Business and Spanish at Grove City College, and studied in Sevilla, Spain.
 She is a graduate of the Leadership Development Initiative, a program of Leadership Pittsburgh Inc.

 Annie currently serves on the Board of Directors of the Pennsylvania Council for International Education (PACIE); the Global Education Task Force of the World Affairs Councils of America; the Program Committee of the Japan-America Society of Pennsylvania; and the Local Arrangements Committee for the Intel International Science and Engineering Fair.
 She has served on the Board of Advisors of the Global Studies Center at the University of Pittsburgh; the Board of Trustees of the Community at Holy Family Manor; and the Community Advisory Committee of the YWCA’s Center for Race and Gender Equity.
-The Pittsburgh Post-Gazette has named Annie as one of “The Top 48 Making a Difference in Education,” and she is a “Celebrating Women Having a Global Impact Nominee” with the Women and Girls Foundation.
+The Pittsburgh Post-Gazette has named Annie as one of “The Top 48 Making a Difference in Education,” and she is a Women and Girls Foundation “Celebrating Women Having a Global Impact Nominee.”
+Over the years, she has presented at various conferences and seminars regarding the importance of global education, and ways to shrink the global education gap in Pittsburgh.